awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-trusted-domain.md

 **To set up the trust relationship**

-1. Set up Microsoft AD in your virtual private cloud \(VPC\)\.
-For more information, see [How to Create a Microsoft AD directory](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_managed_ad.html) in the *AWS Directory Service Administration Guide*\.
+1. Set up AWS Managed Microsoft AD in your virtual private cloud \(VPC\)\.
+For more information, see [Create Your AWS Managed Microsoft AD directory](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_managed_ad.html) in the *AWS Directory Service Administration Guide*\.

-1. Create a trust relationship between your Microsoft AD and your on\-premises domain\.
+1. Create a trust relationship between your AWS Managed Microsoft AD and your on\-premises domain\.
 Ensure that the trust is configured as a two\-way trust\.
-For more information, see [Tutorial: Create a Trust Relationship Between Your Microsoft AD and Your On\-Premises Domain](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/tutorial_setup_trust.html) in the *AWS Directory Service Administration Guide*\.
+For more information, see [Tutorial: Create a Trust Relationship Between Your AWS Managed Microsoft AD and Your On\-Premises Domain](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/tutorial_setup_trust.html) in the *AWS Directory Service Administration Guide*\.

 ## Step 2: Create a WorkSpace<a name="create-workspace-trusted-domain"></a>

-After you establish a trust relationship between your AWS Microsoft AD and your on\-premises Microsoft Active Directory domain, you can provision WorkSpaces for users in the on\-premises domain\.
+After you establish a trust relationship between your AWS Managed Microsoft AD and your on\-premises Microsoft Active Directory domain, you can provision WorkSpaces for users in the on\-premises domain\.

 Note that you must ensure that GPO settings are replicated across domains before you can apply them to Amazon WorkSpaces\.